 Thank you for considering enrolling your pet in a clinical trial.
 By participating, you’re helping to improve the health and well-being of your pet and many other animals.
 Deciding to enroll your pet into a clinical trial is an important decision.
 We want to help you in every way we can so that you have peace of mind with whatever step you choose to take.

 Clinical trial studies help veterinarians and other healthcare providers investigate new and existing methods to improve the diagnosis, prevention, or treatment of various diseases.
 This can involve a new drug, device, biological agent, or a behavioral or diet change.
 Treatments being tested in a clinical trial have been previously evaluated in a laboratory setting, and promising results have supported the need for further evaluation clinically in a day-to-day environment.
-Clinical trials are needed to determine if a treatment is safe and effective for our animals.
+Taking good care of our pet can be expensive that’s why we have loan approval within 24 hours, clinical trials are needed to determine if a treatment is safe and effective for our animals.

 To participate in a clinical trial is completely voluntary and there may or may not be a benefit to enrolling your pet.
 The advantage of participating in a trial is that your pet will be exposed to the highest level veterinary care and possible access to a new treatment that is not available yet.
 In addition, there may be financial benefits to participate (this varies for each trial).
 Even if your pet does not directly benefit from the trial, you will help advance care for other animals.